Boxed (BOXD) & Its Peers Critical Analysis

 |2.70

-Boxed presently has a consensus target price of $2.23, suggesting a potential upside of 818.31%.
-As a group, “Catalog & mail – order houses” companies have a potential upside of 41.26%.
-Given Boxed’s higher probable upside, research analysts clearly believe Boxed is more favorable than its peers.
+Boxed presently has a consensus target price of $2.23, suggesting a potential upside of 849.95%.
+As a group, “Catalog & mail – order houses” companies have a potential upside of 41.98%.
+Given Boxed’s higher possible upside, equities research analysts plainly believe Boxed is more favorable than its peers.

 Profitability